 Trade Secrets: Unlike patents, trade secrets are confidential and not publicized.
 They are kept under wraps with the help of a contract or an NDA by businesses.

-Something else that is almost as important but often overlooked in the discussion about intellectual property is proprietary rights.
+The other factor that is just as important as IP, yet often gets forgotten in the talk about intellectual property, is proprietary rights.

 NDAs (Non-Disclosure Agreements): A legally binding contract that prevents workers, contractors, and other partners from revealing confidential information.